To show how fast things change, look at this picture from just a short time ago.

 You can see in the pictures some changes I made to the truck canopy and I have yet a few more . . . → Read More: Second Market Day

 All right this is the eve of my first trip to Market with Aquaponics stuff and Lufa.
 I’ll be At Renningers Flea Market (up the hill from the Antique Market) in Mount Dora, Florida tomorrow (Sat, 11/26/11.)
 I’ll be out in the Field Row 7 space 3.
-White Truck with White tarp up over . . . → Read More: Going to Market
+White Truck with White tarp up over it . . . → Read More: Going to Market

 I had been searching for good summer crops for our hot humid long Florida summers.
 Well, Lufa is turning into a bumper crop.

 Lufa is a relative of Squash, Zucchini, cucumbers and gourds.
 The vines, flowers, leaves and fruit look a lot like cucumbers on steroids.
-The small immature fruits are . . . → Read More: I’ve harvested Lufa Sponges
+The small immature fruits are edible . . . → Read More: I’ve harvested Lufa Sponges

 Originally posted by TCLynx on AGC, June 2, 2010

 There is much comment about what might be needed to add to an aquaponics system to keep the plants happy.
-Once a system is mature, it will require less special attention, however, new systems do often need a little bit of something something to help . . . → Read More: Supplements
+Once a system is mature, it will require less special attention, however, new systems do often need a little bit of something something to help get . . . → Read More: Supplements

 Don’t they say it takes 14 months to get fruit from a banana?
 Well apparently my Aquaponics system and my banana plant didn’t read that book.